ChuanxinZhai/CAN304-Computer-Systems-Security/README.md

 It is only a demonstration for you to reference and do not copy the codes, which behaviour will lead to **Academic Integrity**.

 # Codes guidance
-For the guidance, you can read the guidance.md file in the Codes dictionery.
+For the detailed guidance, you can refer to the guidance.md file in the Codes dictionery.

 2024.1.24 new update about the codes: